Art Therapy vs EMDR

 How the room feels different

 In an EMDR session: you're often sitting still.
-Eyes following a moving hand or a light bar.
+Eyes following a moving hand or a light bar, or arms crossed with gentle shoulder tapping.
 The room is quiet.
 The work is interior, even when it's intense — you'll often close the session feeling tired in a specific way, like you've been moving without moving.

 In an art therapy session: you're working with your hands.
 There's the sound of charcoal on paper, water in a jar, scissors.
 There's conversation.
 The work is happening in front of you, on the page or the table, and you can see it shift.
-You'll often close the session with something physical to take home, or to leave with us.
+You'll often close the session with something that feels revealing but safe; you can take it with you or leave it with us to hold.

 Neither is better.
 They're different ways of arriving at the same kind of work.